tbonfort/be-big-data/README.md

 # launching a parallel job

-the code in the `dispatch` section of the notebook creates one payload per tile covering the t31tcj granule and publishes it to pubsub
+adapt the code in the `dispatch` section of the notebook to first post a single tile payload to the pubsub queue, and check again the cloud run logs for errors.

+once you have checked for errors, adapt the code so that **all** tiles covering the t31tcj granule are published to pubsub. **WARNING**: this will cause a large number of instances to be booted up and billed.

-go to the cloud run console and observe the metrics and logs (that can take a few seconds to appear). if all worked correctly, we can now launch the full number of jobs.
+go to the cloud run console and observe the metrics and logs (that can take a few seconds to appear).

 check your output bucket (by default $BUCKETNAME/results): are all tiles present?

 TODO: check log for errors. were retries successful? how to configure cloud-run concurrency and/or pubsub retries to avoid errors and/or

-# reconstructing the final median image
+# reconstructing/viewing the final median image

 c.f. notebook